-Hardware, firmware (microprogrammed logic) and software components within the PRIMOS operating system monitor the complete hardware/software system to ensure reliable hardware operation and secure process execution.
-System integrity is maintained by single-bit main memory error correction and microverification routines that test the central processor's logic and help determine the cause of any faulty operation.
+Hardware, firmware (microprogrammed logic) and software components within PRIMOS monitor the complete hardware/software system to ensure reliable hardware operation and secure process execution.
+System integrity is maintained by single-bit, main memory, error correction and microverification routines that test the central processor's logic and help determine the cause of any faulty operation.
 A hardware-implemented ring protection mechanism protects memory from accidental or unauthorized access, preserving the integrity of the operating system, its databases and shared code.

-File systems security is based on access control lists.
-These allow access rights to any directory or file to be specified on a per user basis.
-User access to the system is controlled through a secure log-in mechanism.
+File system security is based on Access Control Lists (ACL).
+ACLs allow access rights to any directory or file specified on a per-user basis.
+User access to the system is controlled through a secure log-in mechanism that also records unsuccessful attempts to access the system.
 The operating system also includes file access integrity features such as forward and backward pointers, and utilities to repair damage or inconsistencies.